 How to Get Lawn Care Customers in a New City or Market

 You just landed in a new city.
 No customers.
 No reputation.
-Maybe no website or social proof yet.
+Maybe no website [blocked] or social proof yet.
 Sounds scary, right?
 I've been there — more times than I can count.
 When I launched Augusta Lawn Care back in the day, we started with zero accounts.
 It felt like an uphill battle but It’s not about luck.
 It’s about speed and strategy.

 Getting customers in a brand-new market is all about building routes quickly and creating density — because concentration beats scattering every single time.